Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

     b.
 Reads the two versions of the catchment areas (vector and raster).
 Vector is the actual area, while raster is used for determining the area containing raster data for each basin characteristic.
     c.
 Reads the ArcPy output tables for each of the rasters specified in the `HRD_INPUTS.txt` file.
     d.
 Converts all -9999 values to NA
     e.
 Calculates the percent of the catchment area that has contributing raster data for each local catchment.
-This value shows how much data is missing from the catchment to help determine if the value is reliable or not.
+This accounts for catchments where only a small portion of the raster is present and output stats are effectively NA.
     f.
 Uses the delineated catchments object to calculate the upstream average of each basin characteristic (weighted by area) as well as the percent of the area with data.
     g.
 Outputs two `.csv` files, 1 upstream and 1 local, for each variable into the `\rTables` directory (e.g. `zonalStatistics\versions\NortheastHRD\rTables\upstream_forest_MEAN.csv`).